 Includes BJOY software (free download) to customize and set key functions.
 All settings are stored in the Ring; no need to configure if used with different devices.

-The software BJOY allows you to:
+The BJOY software allows you to:

 Adjust the pointer’s speed, sensitivity, and auditory feedback to suite user’s needs.